Every day, we post plenty of job openings for permanent positions, temporary contracts, and interim assignments in the Netherlands.

 We are here to answer all your questions.

-The new ABU Collective Labour Agreement (CLA) for temporary agency workers introduces significant changes.
-This guide provides a comprehensive explanation of the key amendments, their underlying reasons, and the practical implications for both hirers and agency workers.
-It also includes an overview table, practical tips, and a checklist to help you prepare for implementation by 1 January 2026.
+The new ABU Collective Labour Agreement (CLA) for temporary workers introduces significant changes.
+This FAQ sheet provides a comprehensive explanation of the key updates, the rationale behind them, and the practical implications for both clients and temporary workers.
+It also includes a summary table, practical tips, and a checklist to help you prepare for implementation in week 1 of 2026.

-These changes aim to provide greater security and equality.
+These changes aim to provide greater security and equality for temporary workers.

-The agreement has been revised to ensure fairer employment conditions, reduce the gap between agency workers and permanent employees, and offer better prospects for permanent employment.
-This aligns with growing social and political pressure to improve protection for flexible workers.
+The CLA has been revised to promote fairer employment conditions, reduce the gap between temporary and permanent staff, and offer better prospects for permanent employment.
+This aligns with societal and political pressure to improve protection for flexible workers.

 Yes, potentially.
-The impact depends on your current situation.
-If agency workers already receive equivalent conditions, the effect will be limited.
+The impact depends on your own CLA or employment terms.
+If temporary workers already receive equivalent conditions, the effect will be minimal.
 Otherwise, costs may rise due to additional leave days, higher pension contributions, vitality budgets, or allowances.
-The CLA requires overall equivalence, allowing some flexibility.

 Change